-The art of technical writing — or any other writing — isn’t about getting it right the first time.
+The art of technical writing—or any other writing—isn’t about getting it right the first time.
 It’s about editing until it’s right.
+That’s something to keep in mind when you’re having trouble coming up with what to say.
+If you just write something without second-guessing yourself, you can overcome writer’s block now and edit later.
 Here are some things I try to get my students to edit out of their reports.

 Some words don’t need to be there at all.
 When you edit your report, see whether it might be better just to delete these.